 Best for: This card is great for those who want to earn more points per $1 spent in travel-related categories, thanks to the flexibility it offers.

-Why we like it: The U.S. Bank Cash+™ Visa Signature® Card offers 5% cash back on your first $2,000 in combined eligible net purchases each quarter on two categories you choose, 2% cash back on one everyday category, like gas or groceries and 1% cash back on all other net purchases.
-The card also allows new cardmembers to Earn a $150 cash back bonus after making $500 in eligible net purchases within the first 90 days of account opening.
-If you’re busy, you can set up text and email alerts as a reminder to register for bonus categories each quarter.
+Why we like it: The U.S. Bank Cash+™ Visa Signature® Card offers 5% cash back on your first $2,000 in eligible net purchases each quarter on the combined two categories you choose.
+2% cash back on your choice of one everyday category, like gas stations or grocery stores.
+1% cash back on all other eligible net purchases.
+The card also allows new cardmembers to $150 after you spend $500 in eligible net purchases in the first 90 days of account opening If you’re busy, you can set up text and email alerts as a reminder to register for bonus categories each quarter.

 One of the 5% categories is ground transportation, which covers bus and passenger rail tickets, taxis, car services, ride-shares, limousines, Zipcar and ferries.
 Others include car rentals, fast food and cellphone providers, all of which can be handy when traveling.
 The gas category also includes food and drink purchases.
 Restaurants include cafes, cafeterias, grills and fine dining establishments.